opencredo/tornado-analytics/README.rst

 * googleAnalyticsApi - in your google developer console go to APIs & auth > credentials and create new service account.
   Your profileId is your google analytics profile ID.

+* Download client_secrets '.p12' file and add it to "utilities"

 * googleOAuth - key value should contain key with your Client ID (Client ID for native application) and secret - Client secret
 * allowedDomain value should contain whitelisted domain, leave it blank ('') to allow all domains.